Lora-Borja/kickstarter-analysis/README.md

 ## Overview of the project
 Performing an analysis on Kickstarter dataset to uncover trends for Louise.
 ### Purpose
-To determine the outcomes of kickstarter campaigns based on the funding goals and their launch dates.
+To determine the outcomes of Kickstarter "theater" campaigns based on the funding goals and their launch dates.

 ---
 ### Analysis of Outcomes Based on Launch Date Chart
 !Theater_Outcomes_Based_on_Launch_Dates(https://github.com/Lora-Borja/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_Based_on_Launch_Dates.png)